back icon

 The desert storm which blew India into smithereens

-India were massive favourites as their opponents were coming with a 10-match losing streak but it felt like it was India who had the burden of the losses hung around their neck throughout
+India were massive favourites as their opponents were coming with a 10-match losing streak, but it felt like it was India who had the burden of the losses hung around their neck throughout

 It might sound completely bonkers in a non-cricketing context, but Indians have great memories associated with the word ‘desert storm’.
 Sachin Tendulkar, Sharjah, Dubai, UAE — all of these words, when combined together, are harbingers of happy memories for Indian cricket fans.

 However, the last few years haven’t been kind to that rose-tinted nostalgia.
 First, the Indian men had a disastrous run in the 2021 T20 World Cup.
-They began their campaign with a 10-wicket loss against Pakistan and followed it up with an eight-wicket loss against New Zealand.
+They began their campaign with a 10-wicket loss against Pakistan and followed it up with an eight-wicket loss to New Zealand.

 Now, the Indian women have done something similar by being blown to smithereens by New Zealand.
 They had a horrific start to their campaign and lost their first game of the ICC Women’s T20 World Cup 2024 by 58 runs.